oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 We have been investigating identities for certain functions that are defined in terms of the Dedekind eta function, that hold for all $\tau \in \mathbb{H}$.

-In particular, we start with a generalisation of the Weber modular function
+We start with a generalisation of the Weber modular function
 $$\mathfrak{f}(\tau) = \sqrt{2}\frac{\eta(2\tau)}{\eta(\tau)}.$$

 In particular, we start with